 Deep-water shrimp fishing in Greece is mainly practiced in the west of the country (Ionian Sea) by the local trawling fleet.
-According to the Ministry of the Merchant Marine, there are 35 trawlers in western Greece distributed at the ports illustrated in Figure 1: Gytheio, Itea, Kalamata, Katakolo, Lefkada, Neapolis (Lakonia), Patra and Zakynthos.
-The main fishing grounds for red shrimps are the strait between Zakynthos and Cephalonia and the waters around the island of Zakynthos, Western Messinia and Western Lefkada (Fig. 1).
+According the Ministry of the Mercantile Marine, the number of the trawlers in Western Greece is 35 and they are distributed on the ports illustrated in Fig. 1: Gytheio, Itea, Kalamata, Katakolo, Lefkada, Neapolis (Lakonia), Patra and Zakynthos.
+The main fishing grounds for red shrimps are the strait between Zakynthos and Cephalonia, the waters around the island of Zakynthos, Western Messinia and Western Lefkada (Fig. 1).

+2.2.
 The bio-economic model MEFISTO

 The bio-economic analysis was carried out using the MEFISTO 3.0 bio-economic simulation model (Lleonart et al. 1999, 2003, Maynou et al. 2006).
 The bio-economic model comprises a biological submodel (or stock module) and an economic submodel.
-The stock module simulates biological dynamics of the resource, from reproduction to growth and death, and considers two kinds of species: the main species, whose dynamics are completely known (and modelled through an age-structure biological model, such as the two red shrimp species here; see Lleonart et al. 2003 for the biological equations); and the secondary species, whose dynamics are not known but their contribution to total revenues is important in Mediterranean fisheries (Lleonart et al. 2003) and their catch is empirically related to the catch of the main species.
-Model inputs are maximum fishing effort and catchability (which are in turn the output of the economic sub-model).
-The product of these two kinds of species represents the fishing mortality applied to the stock.
+The stock module simulates biological dynamics of the resource, from reproduction to growth and death and considers two kinds of species: the main species, whose dynamics are completely known (and modelled through an age-structure biological model, such as the 2 red shrimp species here; see Lleonart et al. 2003 for the biological equations), and the secondary species, whose dynamics are not known but their contribution to total revenues is important in Mediterranean fisheries (Lleonart et al. 2003) and their catch is empirically related to the catch of the main species.
+Model inputs are maximum fishing effort and catchability (which are in turn the output of the economic submodel) whose product represents the fishing mortality applied to the stock.
 Outputs are fish catches that are converted to revenues by means of species-specific price equations.

-The fish catches of each species generated by the stock model are converted into revenues through price functions.
-The mean price for deep-water shrimps in the local market is about 9 €/kg.
-Small fresh shrimp (age ≤ 2 approximately, 50 specimens/kg) can fetch 5-6 €/kg and larger sizes (age >2 approximately, 10-12 specimens/kg) can fetch 15-17 €/kg.
-The price function used assumed that price is independent of the amount of catches and imports, and only the effect of size (age) was modelled: log P= β 1+ β 2 log(age), where β 1 and β 2 are coefficients of a linear regression between shrimp categories (small, large) and price P.
+The fish catches of each species generated by the stock model are converted into revenues, through price functions.
+The mean price for deep water shrimps in the local market is about $9 \in / \text{kg}$.
+Small fresh shrimp (age ≤ 2 approximately) can fetch 5-6 \in / kg (50 specimens/kg) and for the larger sizes (age > 2 approximately) price can be higher (10-12 specimens/kg), reaching 15-17 \in / kg.
+The price function used assumed that price is independent of the amount of catches and imports, and only the effect of size (age) was modelled: log P = β 1+ β 2 log(age), where β 1 and β 2 are coefficients of a linear regression between shrimp categories (small, large) and price P.

-The simulations were carried out under steady-state conditions with stochastic recruitment for a projection horizon of 15 years (from 2007 onwards) using 10000 iterations.
+The simulations were carried out under steady state conditions with stochastic recruitment for a projection horizon of 15 years (from 2007 onwards) using 10,000 iterations.
 Because the simulations were carried under biological steady state and the dynamics of effort did not change over time, the trajectory of each indicator in time was very similar and only the mean and the 95% confidence interval are shown for selected indicators to facilitate comparisons across scenarios.

+2.3.
 Management strategies and simulation conditions

-With the objective of assessing the potential of the Greek fishery for red shrimp in the Ionian Sea, we established alternative scenarios based on current knowledge of this fishery and the options that fisheries managers are considering for the near future, complemented with the constraints imposed by the likely increase of fuel price in the near future.
-We compare the performance of selected indicators (spawning stock biomass, catches and profits) in three alternative scenarios against the current exploitation strategy (18 trawlers fishing for 2 months in the area).
-We also added two scenarios that explore possible changes in market conditions and fuel costs.
+With the objective of assessing the potential of the Greek fishery for red shrimp in the lonian Sea, we established alternative scenarios based on current knowledge of this fishery and the options that fisheries managers are considering for the near future, complemented with the constraints imposed by the likely increase of fuel price in the near future.
+We compare the performance of selected indicators (SSB, catches, profits) in 3 alternative scenarios against the current exploitation strategy (18 trawlers fishing for 2 months in the area).